Tips for Saving in the New Year

-- Set a Savings Goal: Retail Banker Jordyn Winter said that knowing what you want to save for will allow you to figure out how much money you will need and how long it will take you save it.
-Whether you’re saving for an emergency fund, future vacation, a down payment, or even just for fun-having a goal will help you get there!
+- Set a Savings Goal: Knowing what you want to save for will allow you to figure out how much money you will need and how long it will take you save it.
+Whether you’re saving for an emergency fund, future vacation, a down payment or even just for fun - having a goal will help you get there!

 - Create a budget: Having an outlined budget makes it easier to see in what areas of spending you can cut back, says Jordyn.
 You can still treat yourself, but a budget will help limit extra spending.

-- Request Cash Back: Retail Sales Manager Vicki Jorgensen suggests asking for cash back on purchases.
-To save up for her son’s wedding, Vicki requested $5.00 back on every purchase she made, then put that money away for the wedding.
+- Request Cash Back: Ask for cash back on purchases.
+For example, to save up for her son’s wedding, an employee requested $5.00 back on every purchase she made, then put that money away for the wedding.
 You’ll be amazed how quickly it adds up!

-- Enroll in Transfer the Cents: Vicki, Phil, and Jordyn all recommend Transfer the Cents.
+- Enroll in Transfer the Cents: Our bankers recommend Transfer the Cents.
 By using your debit card, you will automatically save from each purchase by rounding up each transaction to the next whole dollar and transferring the extra change to the savings account of your choice.

-- Skip the Coffee Run: As hard as it sounds, try skipping your morning trip to the drive-thru, Vicki says.
+- Skip the Coffee Run: As hard as it sounds, try skipping your morning trip to the drive-thru.
 Brew coffee at home instead.
 You’ll still get your caffeine boost while saving money!